Sienci-Labs/Resources/vortex/assembly/ytsb-vx-mounting-your-vortex.md

 #### Custom Mounting

 If you find a t-track, dog hole, threaded insert or even the screws holding down your wasteboard will interfere with the default mounting holes, you can use the custom ones.
-Selecting <b>Does not lineup</b> will generate g-code code that drills out <b>one pair of holes at a time</b>.
+Selecting **Does not lineup** will generate g-code code that drills out **one pair of holes at a time**.

 <img class="aligncenter wp-image-5605 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/6.p18_doesnotlineup-850x530.jpg" alt="" width="850" height="530" />

-By marking each set of holes that are clear of interference with a pen, you will have a great reference point to <b>set a new X-axis point for each set of holes you are going to drill</b>.
+By marking each set of holes that are clear of interference with a pen, you will have a great reference point to **set a new X-axis point for each set of holes you are going to drill**.

 For this approach, we’ll first jog our cutting bit just above the first marked hole on the bottom left most corner, then set our X, Y position to zero here.
 Use any method such as touch plate, paper method, etc. to set your Z-zero position to the top of your wasteboard at this marked spot.